jchanolm/data-pipelines/README.md

 ## Design strategy
 ----
 The repository structure allows you to call commands using a Python module approach.
+For example, run `python3 -m pipelines.scraping.discourse.scrape`
-For example, to scrape the Arbitrum DAO Discourse forum, use python3 -m pipelines.scraping.discourse.scrape.
+to scrape posts and post authors from Arbitrum DAO's Discourse forum.

 ## Install
 ----